kristianolsson/tools4j/config/readme.md

 ## Documentation

-API JavaDoc can be generated from this directory using the following command:
+Javadoc for the public API can be generated from this directory using the following command:

     mvn javadoc:aggregate

-DocBook documentation can be generate into html and pdf from the condig-docbkx directoring using the following commands:
+DocBook documentation can be generated into html and pdf format from the config-docbkx directoring using the following commands:

     mvn docbkx:generate-pdf
     mvn docbkx:generate-html